chloeverity/SchejBackend/README.md

 > bin/rails db:create
 > bin/rails db:migrate

-> rails s
+> rails s -p 3001
 ```
 You can now make requests to our Api.
+The chosen port is important, as the front-end runs on port 3000.

 to test:
 ```
 > rspec
 ```

+Production link:
+[Here](http://schej-backend.herokuapp.com/) is a link to the deployed API on Heroku.